CubeX-MC/CubeXApp/README.md

 # CubeXApp
-- This is a repository to organize and priority the do-to list for app creation.
+- This is a repository to organize and prioritize the do-to list for app creation.

 ## Goal of the APP
 - **Create bridge, and connection between players, empower user stickiness.**